n6ls0n/learn-opengl-playground/README.md

 - A flashlight is a special type of spotlight that is at the viewer's position and usually aimed straight ahead from the player's perspective.
 A flashlight is basically a normal spotlight but with it's position and direction continually updated based on the player's position and orientation

+- To create the effect of a smoothly-edged spotlight we would want to simulate a spotlight having an inner and an outer cone.
+The idea would be to create an outer cone that gradually dims the light from the inner cone to the edges of the outer cone.

 #### *Multiple lights*

 -